arun-kr-reddy/notes/notes/operating_system.md

   each process thinks it has dedicated memory space (code, data, stack, heap) for itself
   abstracts out details of actual location of memory, translates virtual addresses to actual physical addresses
   - **manage devices:** device driver (OS code) talks the language of hardware devices
-  issues instruction to device (data fetch) & responds to device interrupts (key press)
+  issues instruction to device (data fetch) and responds to device interrupts (key press)
   persistent data organized as a filesystem on disk
 - **OS design goals:**
   - convenience, abstraction of hardware resources